note89/note89.github.io/content/blog/state-of-emergency/index.md

 If you have not made an active choice, then make sure your concrete state is correct.

 This part touches on a much deeper topic of thinking about the logical level of your code.
-To learn more about that, attend the next cohort of [the advanced software design course](https://jameskoppelcoaching.com/advanced-software-design-web-course/) (one starts very soon!).
-For a primer read Jimmy's article [the three level of software](https://www.pathsensitive.com/2018/01/the-three-levels-of-software-why-code.html).
+To learn more about that, attend the next cohort of [The Advanced Software Design Course](https://jameskoppelcoaching.com/advanced-software-design-web-course/) (one starts very soon!).
+For a primer read Jimmy's article [The Three Levels of Software](https://www.pathsensitive.com/2018/01/the-three-levels-of-software-why-code.html).

 ## The goals of data modeling ?
 Make your mappings as close as possible to one-to-one between abstract and concrete and concrete and interpreted.